huggingface/transformers/docs/source/training.rst

 * Gradient Sharding

 using the `--sharded_ddp` trainer argument.
 This is implemented via `fairscale
-<https://github.com/facebookresearch/fairscale/>`_.
-You will have to install `fairscale`.
+<https://github.com/facebookresearch/fairscale/>`__, so you will have to install this library.

-This feature requires distributed training.
+This feature requires distributed training (so multiple GPUs) and is not implemented for TPUs.

 For example here is how you could use it for `finetune_trainer.py`: